zzfima/docs.ru-ru/docs/visual-basic/language-reference/modifiers/notinheritable.md

 - sealed classes [Visual Basic]
 - classes [Visual Basic], not inheritable ms.assetid: 5c4da7c9-9562-4653-a947-1972e992f9f9
-ms.openlocfilehash: 05adafaf26cab7f7ed00c51ee23fafbe02f2a408
+ms.openlocfilehash: c7e820fe4c6de78171be0510608d7b9da1f97f2f
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: ru-RU
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61920696"
+ms.locfileid: "74351462"
 ---
 # <a name="notinheritable-visual-basic"></a>NotInheritable (Visual Basic)
-Указывает, что класс не может использоваться в качестве базового класса.
+Specifies that a class cannot be used as a base class.

-## <a name="remarks"></a>Примечания
+## <a name="remarks"></a>Заметки
- **Альтернативный условия**. Класс, который не может быть унаследован иногда называют *запечатанный* класса.
+ **Alternate Terms**.
+A class that cannot be inherited is sometimes called a *sealed* class.

- `NotInheritable` Модификатор может использоваться в этом контексте:
+ The `NotInheritable` modifier can be used in this context:

  [Оператор Class](../../../visual-basic/language-reference/statements/class-statement.md)